freetype/docwriter/docs/reference/ft2-outline_processing.md

 <h4>values</h4>
 <table class="fields">
 <tr><td class="val" id="ft_outline_none">FT_OUTLINE_NONE</td><td class="desc">

-Value&nbsp;0 is reserved.
+<p>Value&nbsp;0 is reserved.</p>
 </td></tr>
 <tr><td class="val" id="ft_outline_owner">FT_OUTLINE_OWNER</td><td class="desc">

-If set, this flag indicates that the outline's field arrays (i.e., &lsquo;points&rsquo;, &lsquo;flags&rsquo;, and &lsquo;contours&rsquo;) are &lsquo;owned&rsquo; by the outline object, and should thus be freed when it is destroyed.
+<p>If set, this flag indicates that the outline's field arrays (i.e., &lsquo;points&rsquo;, &lsquo;flags&rsquo;, and &lsquo;contours&rsquo;) are &lsquo;owned&rsquo; by the outline object, and should thus be freed when it is destroyed.</p>
 </td></tr>
 <tr><td class="val" id="ft_outline_even_odd_fill">FT_OUTLINE_EVEN_ODD_FILL</td><td class="desc">

-By default, outlines are filled using the non-zero winding rule.
-If set to 1, the outline will be filled using the even-odd fill rule (only works with the smooth rasterizer).
+<p>By default, outlines are filled using the non-zero winding rule.
+If set to 1, the outline will be filled using the even-odd fill rule (only works with the smooth rasterizer).</p>
 </td></tr>
 <tr><td class="val" id="ft_outline_reverse_fill">FT_OUTLINE_REVERSE_FILL</td><td class="desc">

-By default, outside contours of an outline are oriented in clock-wise direction, as defined in the TrueType specification.
+<p>By default, outside contours of an outline are oriented in clock-wise direction, as defined in the TrueType specification.
 This flag is set if the outline uses the opposite direction (typically for Type&nbsp;1 fonts).
-This flag is ignored by the scan converter.
+This flag is ignored by the scan converter.</p>
 </td></tr>
 <tr><td class="val" id="ft_outline_ignore_dropouts">FT_OUTLINE_IGNORE_DROPOUTS</td><td class="desc">

-By default, the scan converter will try to detect drop-outs in an outline and correct the glyph bitmap to ensure consistent shape continuity.
+<p>By default, the scan converter will try to detect drop-outs in an outline and correct the glyph bitmap to ensure consistent shape continuity.
 If set, this flag hints the scan-line converter to ignore such cases.
-See below for more information.
+See below for more information.</p>
 </td></tr>
 <tr><td class="val" id="ft_outline_smart_dropouts">FT_OUTLINE_SMART_DROPOUTS</td><td class="desc">

-Select smart dropout control.
+<p>Select smart dropout control.
 If unset, use simple dropout control.
 Ignored if <a href="../ft2-outline_processing/#ft_outline_xxx">FT_OUTLINE_IGNORE_DROPOUTS</a> is set.
-See below for more information.
+See below for more information.</p>
 </td></tr>
 <tr><td class="val" id="ft_outline_include_stubs">FT_OUTLINE_INCLUDE_STUBS</td><td class="desc">

-If set, turn pixels on for &lsquo;stubs&rsquo;, otherwise exclude them.
+<p>If set, turn pixels on for &lsquo;stubs&rsquo;, otherwise exclude them.
 Ignored if <a href="../ft2-outline_processing/#ft_outline_xxx">FT_OUTLINE_IGNORE_DROPOUTS</a> is set.
-See below for more information.
+See below for more information.</p>
 </td></tr>
 <tr><td class="val" id="ft_outline_high_precision">FT_OUTLINE_HIGH_PRECISION</td><td class="desc">

-This flag indicates that the scan-line converter should try to convert this outline to bitmaps with the highest possible quality.
+<p>This flag indicates that the scan-line converter should try to convert this outline to bitmaps with the highest possible quality.
 It is typically set for small character sizes.
-Note that this is only a hint that might be completely ignored by a given scan-converter.
+Note that this is only a hint that might be completely ignored by a given scan-converter.</p>
 </td></tr>
 <tr><td class="val" id="ft_outline_single_pass">FT_OUTLINE_SINGLE_PASS</td><td class="desc">

-This flag is set to force a given scan-converter to only use a single pass over the outline to render a bitmap glyph image.
+<p>This flag is set to force a given scan-converter to only use a single pass over the outline to render a bitmap glyph image.
 Normally, it is set for very large character sizes.
-It is only a hint that might be completely ignored by a given scan-converter.
+It is only a hint that might be completely ignored by a given scan-converter.</p>
 </td></tr>
 </table>